+Ask a couple of students to stand in the first corner of the room.
+Ask another few students to stand in the second corner of the room.
 We've been learning about The Big God Story and how God has been working throughout it to restore our relationship with Him.
-In fact, God loves us so much that He sent His Son to earth to show us what He's like.
+In fact, God loves us so much that He sent His Son to earth to show us what He is like.
 And, most importantly, Jesus came to die for our sins and fix our relationship with God.
 Because of Jesus, we can have salvation and follow in God's way!
 Let's take a moment to stop and thank Jesus for being our salvation and inviting us to know Him.
 Lead the children in a Prayer of Release to pause, be still, and ask the Holy Spirit to quiet their hearts and minds.

-Invite the kids to turn to Luke 14 in their Bibles.
+Invite the kids to turn to Luke 14 in their Bibles so they can follow along.
+The students who aren't in any assigned corner should stand with you in the middle of the room.
 Jesus spent lots of time getting to know people and sharing the truth about God with them.
 He would go to dinner at people's homes and they would eat together and talk about important things.
 Sometimes people didn't approve of everyone Jesus ate with.
 Sometimes the religious leaders didn't like that Jesus was willing to eat with people who were sinners or worked for the people of Rome.
-But Jesus came to share the good news-that He is salvation-with everyone!
+But Jesus came to share the good news that He is salvation with everyone!
 So, Jesus told a parable, or a story, about how God invites everyone to know Him.
+Remember last week we heard a parable about a Samaritan who showed love to a hurt man?

 Read Luke 14:12-14 aloud.
-Ask the child at the head of the table to pass around the construction paper, and have the children take a sheet and put it in front of them like a place mat.
+Encourage the students in the middle of the room to give each other handshakes and pretend to invite one another to a party.
 Jesus knew that it's easy for us to spend time with and hang out with our friends and those who are like us.
 That's what the religious leaders did.
 But Jesus is salvation, and He offers it to everyone!
 He invites the poor and those who might not be popular.
 Everyone is invited to know Jesus and spend eternity with Him in heaven.

-Jesus told a parable about a man who was going to give a great banquet, or party.
-Read Luke 14:16-18 aloud.
-Ask the child at the head of the table to distribute the plates.
-Children can place their plates on top of their place mats.
+Jesus told a parable about a man who was going to give a great banquet.
+Ask a volunteer to read Luke 14:16-18 aloud.
+Invite the students in the middle of the room to go to the first corner of the room with you.
+They should pretend to invite the kids in the corner to a banquet.
 A man was going to give a big party for all of his friends.
 If you were going to have a banquet, what kind of food would you have?
-Invite the kids to respond, and encourage them to use their crayons to draw a favorite food on their paper plate.
+Invite the kids to respond.